ugasmartwatch/Clockface/README.md

                   check if the alarm is still there if the watch is reset

 March 16-21st: Changed layout of the time (created time box instead two int input boxes), added date input box, and repeat pattern.
 Created a button to make multiple alarms.
+           When two alarms are set at the same time.
+The last one that added to the watch will be first.
+After stop the alarm, the other one will be on immediately.
+           If the watch is reset, the alarm is still there

-           Problem: the date is set one day before the actual date from the web (e.g. if user chooses 03/31/2023 from the web, the alarm would appear as 03/30/2023) repeat pattern takes boolen (everyday repeat or not) or object (frequency of day, week, month, or year)
+           Problem: the date is set one day before the actual date from the web (e.g. if user chooses 03/31/2023 from the web, the alarm would appear as 03/30/2023) the alarm is set once on default, no repeat. repeat pattern only takes boolen (everyday repeat or not) or object (frequency of day, week, month, or year)

 March 22-April